primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 PADO network operates as a chain-agnostic open computation layer.
 PADO achieves confidentiality and integrity for each computation task and input provider(s) with zkFHE and related cryptographic techniques.

-Still under development, PADO will achieve resilience and adaptive security by using a token, the PADO token (F0), to incentivize network participants to provide computation powers for running verifiable confidential computations, to supply input data for application demands, to offer  technical and security contributions for the whole ecosystem.

-### The purpose of F0 token

-F0 serves as the mechanism for covering network operation fees, ensuring network maintenance and security through staking for achieving consensus, and determining PADO network’s values and technology objectives through voting on governance proposals.

 ### Computation Fees

-To utilize the zkFHE computation network, computation fees were paid by network consumers with stable coins like USDT/USDC, while also support the payment of F0 with a discounted tariff.
-Note if a computation task involves any data inputs supplied by the data providers, the additional fees shall be added and shared by the providers according to the allocation plan specified in the task.
+To utilize the zkFHE computation network, computation fees were paid by network consumers with coins like USDT/USDC, etc. Note if a computation task involves any data inputs supplied by the data providers, the additional fees shall be added and shared by the providers according to the allocation plan specified in the task.

-### Staking and Incentives
+### Incentives

-Every participant within the network has the opportunity to stake F0 tokens, contributing to the network stability and earning rewards in return.
-For a worker operated by a computing power provider, he shall stake with enough F0s to be eligible for participating in the computations.
-It shall be clarified that in every single task, the computation fee paid by the network consumer will be legitimately distributed between the involved workers and F0 holders.

-The network incentives for F0 are primarily designed to benefit computing power providers, network security, and the developer community.
-Beyond the computation fee for the workers and related participants with staked F0s, PADO network shall incentivize the network contributors with F0 tokens periodically to maintain the network liveness and security.
+The network incentives are primarily designed to benefit computing power providers, network security, and the developer community.
+Beyond the computation fee for the workers and related participants, PADO network shall incentivize the network contributors to maintain the network liveness and security.

 ### Penalties

-To deter negative or malicious behavior within the network, the tokens will also be utilized as a punitive measure.
 Actions or situations that will trigger penalties include:

 - Inactive worker: Any worker that has been registered normally but was detected in an abnormal state will incur a minor penalty to compensate for the network operation cost.
-- Computation failure: Workers unable to derive a valid computation result like decryption failure and proof rejection will be fined with a certain portion of staked F0s.
-The collected fined tokens will be further burned according to the network rules and governance.
+- Computation failure: Workers unable to derive a valid computation result like decryption failure and proof rejection will be punished.
 - Privacy breach: Attempts to decrypt any ciphertexts except the agreed upon output of a requested computation are punishable.
-If the worker or other network participants was reported to such a criminal, he shall be fined with a a certain portion of staked F0s with an additional shashing about worker eligibility.
-The fined tokens will be further burned and rewarded to the informant.

 ### Governance

-Holders of F0 possess the authority to actively engage in network governance, thereby shaping the trajectory and growth of the network.
-This involvement encompasses the initiation of proposals, voting procedures, and the refinement of core network parameters.
-Specifically, these governance responsibilities involve but are not limited to the following:
+These governance responsibilities involve but are not limited to the following:

-- The minimum deposit of a worker.
 - The waiting period after the worker registers.
 - The waiting period after the worker resigns.
 - penalties
-- burn ratio of F0
 - …

 ## Use Case